The Ultimate Baked Potato Bar Toppings List

 taco tuesday baked potato on a black plate

-There are tried and true classic baked potato combos like bacon and cheese, sour cream and chive, or cheesy broccoli but there is a world of options.
-These are a couple of topping combos that your guest might enjoy when making their loaded baked potatoes.
+There are tried-and-true classic baked potato combos like bacon and cheese, sour cream and chives, or cheesy broccoli, but there is a world of options.
+Here are a few suggested combinations to help people get started.

-• Philly Cheesesteak: grilled onions and peppers, sauteed mushrooms, steak strips, and cheese (queso, shredded provolone, or cheddar)
+• Philly Cheesesteak: Grilled onions and peppers, sautéed mushrooms, steak strips, and cheese

-• Chili Cheese: chili, cheese (shredded or queso), sour cream, and jalapenos
+• Chili Cheese: Texas chili, cheese (shredded or Tex-Mex queso), sour cream, and jalapenos

-• Taco Tuesday: ground turkey or beef, shredded cheese or queso, jalapeno, sour cream, and pico de gallo
+• Taco Tuesday: Ground turkey or beef, shredded cheese or Hatch queso, jalapeno, sour cream, and spicy pico de gallo

 chili cheese baked potato on a black plate